SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 WHY SIGNAL-ONLY EXISTS

 Outcome logic is application-specific.
-It depends on your routes, your domain rules, your UX, and your risk model.
-A generic outcome layer becomes either:
+It depends on routes, domain rules, user experience, risk posture, and operational judgment.

 • over-promised and incorrect